HOME ABOUT ERAS DREAM LOG FUNNY CONTACT

 i also made my first furry oc, Ash! i made her using remy boydell's character maker thingy. she's a gray catgirl who's an obnoxious shithead stoner. i love her. this started a trend of creating a new fursona every year or so. a part of me still loves Ash the most, because she was my first one. her design is simple but i really identify with it and seeing any art of her gives me great joy.

-i basically spent the remainder of that era going to work and taking edibles once or twice a week. these highs were really mind-opening for me, as it was my first time really experimenting with drugs. i remember drinking cokes during dinner, making sure i had enough caffeine to get through the night. i suspect this probably had a negative on my heart, but i didn't really care at the time. eventually, i started to get a bit scared, so i went to a doctor about it. they pretty much said i was ok, so i kept on. this issue would come up again later, but not in this era. i pretty much did weed (or as i called them, "big guys") whenever i wanted to, with no restrictions, and i never had any bad trips. fun!
+i basically spent the remainder of that summer going to work and taking edibles once or twice a week. these highs were really mind-opening for me, as it was my first time really experimenting with drugs. i remember drinking cokes during dinner, making sure i had enough caffeine to get through the night. i suspect this probably had a negative effect on my heart, but i didn't really care at the time. eventually, i started to get a bit scared, so i went to a doctor about it. they pretty much said i was ok, so i kept on. this issue would come up again later, but not in this era. i pretty much did weed (or as i called them, "big guys") whenever i wanted to, with no restrictions, and i never had any bad trips. fun!

-my rating for this era is a 7.5/10.
+my rating for this era is a 7/10.

-there were some bad moments, but overall it was an era i look back on fondly, and i learned a lot about myself.
+nowhere near perfect, but overall it was an era i look back on fondly, and i learned a lot about myself.

 and now, some last.fm stats